programminghoch10/ReVancedRepackaged/README.md

 This module will patch the installed apps during installation **right on your device**.

+## Blacklisting packages

+All compatible apps installed on the device are patched by default.

+If you want to exclude certain apps from being patched, add their packagename into a file called `revancedrepackaged-blacklist.txt` and place it into `/sdcard` or `/data/adb`.

 ## Issues and Support

 You are welcome to